fresh-codeman/youtube/setup_macbook_part_2.md

 ## Setting up the git and github
 we already installed the git nad for github we need to create a new account.
-1. setting up the token
+1. set up ssh connection
 2. setting up the 2FA